C

 The bills of these birds can help them eat many types of food, but seeds make up most of their diet, especially the seeds of acacia shrubs.
 They mostly feed on the ground in pairs, small groups, or huge flocks.
 If they must, they’ll also pluck seeds that are still on the trees.

 They’ll hydrate from bodies of freshwater.
-Because they’re especially vulnerable to predators while they drink, quarrions only take a few sips and are able to go without water for a long time.
+Because they’re especially vulnerable to predators while they drink, quarrions only take a few sips and can go without water for a long time.
 The birds also eat insects, berries, and fruit.
 Though they are silent as they forage, they are noisy when they fly.

 Predators and Threats